 Easy Data Ingestion

 Amazon Elasticsearch Service supports integration with Logstash, an open-source data pipeline that helps you process logs and other event data.
 You can set up your Amazon Elasticsearch domain as the backend store for all logs coming through your Logstash implementation to easily ingest structured and unstructured data from a variety of sources.
-You can also ingest data into your Amazon Elasticsearch domain using AWS IoT or Amazon CloudWatch Logs.
+You can also ingest data into your Amazon Elasticsearch domain using Amazon IoT or Amazon CloudWatch Logs.

 Support for Kibana